miermontoto/Root/README.md

 Root by Juan Mier is licensed under CC BY-NC-ND 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0

 This project uses some of [npocmaka](http://www.github.com/npocmaka)'s code.
 You can read his project's [license](https://github.com/npocmaka/batch.scripts/blob/master/LICENSE) here.
 I do NOT take credit for any code that doesn't belong to myself.
-All of his code is credited *in* the file. n
+All of his code is credited *in* the file.

 ### **cecho is NOT supported since patch-20**
+You can download cecho.exe and specify it's path to Root between patch-16 and patch-20 for better visual elements.

 ## FAQ